MishraShikhar/OCVS/OCVS/ProvisionOCVS.md

 ![](./images/Lab100/100_5.png " ")

-- On the SDDC Networks page, provide the following values:
+- On the SDDC Networks page, provide the following values:-
-    - Virtual Cloud Network (VCN): Choose a VCN for the SDDC.
+    - Virtual Cloud Network (VCN): The VCN represents the underlying data center network that hosts the SDDC.
 The VCN can be in a different compartment than the SDDC and its ESXi hosts.
-The VCN represents the underlying data center network that hosts the SDDC.
     - Create New Subnet and VLAN: Select this option to have the provisioning process create the network resources for this SDDC.
     - SDDC Management CIDR: Enter an available CIDR block in your selected VCN for the SDDC management CIDR.
 This CIDR is divided into eight segments to use for the provisioning subnet and seven VLANs (as listed in the “Before You Begin” section).
 The size must be at least /22 to allow the maximum of 64 ESXi hosts to each have their own IP address.
 Click Check Availability to ensure that CIDR block is available in the VCN.